Indirect search of Heavy Neutral Leptons using the DUNE Near Detector: results

 \subsection{Off-axis sensitivity}

 The DUNE experiment also considers the possibility of moving the DUNE near detectors horizontally, a setup known as DUNE PRISM.
-We study the impact in our results of moving the LArTPC up to 30 m horizontally.
-We see in Fig. \ref{fig:sensi1111} that, for ten years of operation, the sensitivity to $|U_{\mu4}|^2$ decreases at 30 m off-axis from $|U_{\mu4}|^2<6\times10^{-5}$ to $|U_{\mu4}|^2<3\times10^{-4}$.
-This reduction, which is about 80\%, is almost the same for all masses.
-Despite this reduction in the sensitivity, this off-axis case is still competitive with direct searches below 5 MeV and with experimental constraints below 2.3 MeV.
+We move the LArTPC by up to 30 m horizontally while maintaining the rest of the simulation parameters and study the impact in our estimated sensitivities.
+The results are shown in Fig. \ref{fig:sensi1111}, where the all the lines represent the sensitivities at 90\% confidence level and the dashed curves represent the on-axis sensitivities.
+We see that the effect of moving the detector to an off-axis position does not affect considerably the limits, although the curves are less smooth due to the decrease in statistics.
+However, we see that the sensitivitie increases at off-axis positions for masses close to 100 MeV.